Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How does AI improve delivery ETA accuracy?

 AI-powered routing improves ETA accuracy through three mechanisms: multi-signal ingestion (real-time traffic, weather, GPS, driver behavior, delivery density data), continuous recomputation (updating every active delivery’s ETA as conditions change, not in static batches), and constraint depth (processing 180+ variables simultaneously per computation).
-Together, these enable 95%+ accuracy within 15-minute windows at enterprise scale.
+Together, these enable 95%+ accuracy within 15-minute windows at enterprise scale — a benchmark Locus has demonstrated across billions of deliveries.

 What is the connection between ETA accuracy and customer retention?